 Of course, having an American boyfriend means that it’s highly likely that I will end up in the US of A again sometime soon; however, the travel bug that now resides in me no matter how hard I try to fight it wants me to go to new places and experience new things.

 (It’s a stubborn little fella!)

 I was with my friend Vanessa last weekend and she just turned to me and went: “So, Katie – where are you off to next?”

-It definitely got me thinking a little bit.
+Needless to say, it definitely got me thinking a little bit.

 In the last three years, I have been fortunate enough to explore New Zealand, Australia, USA, Mexico, Thailand, Vietnam, UAE, Singapore and Indonesia.
-Then, a little closer to home, I have visited Ireland, Scotland
+Then, a little closer to home, I have visited Ireland, Scotland and The Netherlands.

 How ironic is it though that I live so close to so many amazing European cities (that would only take one to two hours on a plane to

 get to) and I haven’t yet been to any of them?